wdoyle42/lpo_prac/assignments/s2-09-assign/assignment9.md

 Use either your data or the plans data to complete the following steps:

-1. Create a table of baseline equivalence, that shows how various whether or not there are significant differences among the control variables as a function of your treatment variable.
+1. Create a table of baseline equivalence, that shows whether there are significant differences among the control variables as a function of your treatment variable.

 2. Run a regression across both your full sample and various subsamples, reporting the results for just your key independent variable or variables in a table.